 - Slice 6 hero rolls length-wise but don’t slice all the way through.
 You want the halves in tact so they can cradle the sandwich ingredients.

 - Lay the hero rolls with split side up in a 9″ x 13 ” baking pan and bake them for 5 minutes to very lightly toast the buns.

 - Once the rolls come out of the oven, start by layering 3 folded slices of capicola onto the bottom bun, then 3 folded slices of salami, banana peppers and finally provolone cheese.

 - Return the pan to the oven and bake for 20 minutes or until the sandwiches are hot and the cheese is melted and serve immediately!

-- I like to serve them with some Italian dressing for dipping, but you can also add fresh ingredients onto the sandwiches after they’re done baking if you’d like, like lettuce and tomato.
+I like to serve these sandwiches with some Italian dressing for dipping, but you can also add fresh ingredients after they’re done baking if you’d like, like lettuce and tomato.

 Want more tasty game day sandwiches?
 Try these:

 - Baked Ham and Cheese Sliders

 - Shredded Chicken Parmesan Sandwich